pyg-team/pytorch_geometric/docs/source/modules/explain.rst

 -------------------

 The quality of an explanation can be judged by a variety of different methods.
-PyG supports the following metrics out of the box:
+PyG supports the following metrics out-of-the-box:

 .. currentmodule:: torch_geometric.explain.metric